nacdlorg/azure-docs/articles/active-directory/b2b/google-federation.md

 # Add Google as an identity provider for B2B guest users

-By setting up federation with Google, you can allow invited users to sign in to your shared apps and resources with their own Gmail accounts, without having to create Microsoft accounts (MSAs).
+By setting up federation with Google, you can allow invited users to sign in to your shared apps and resources with their personally owned or G Suite-provided Gmail accounts, without having to create Microsoft accounts (MSAs).

 > [!NOTE]
 > Google federation is designed specifically for Gmail users.
 To federate with G Suite domains, use the [direct federation feature](direct-federation.md).